 Hair grows in cycles (see also Overview of Hair Growth Overview of Hair Growth Hair originates in the hair follicles.
-These follicles are located in the dermis, the skin layer just below the surface layer and above the subcutaneous fat.
-Hair follicles are present everywhere... read more ).
+These follicles are located in the dermis, which is the skin layer between the epidermis (the surface layer) and the fat layer (also called the subcutaneous... read more ).
 Each cycle consists of

 A long growing phase (anagen) lasting 2 to 6 years

 A brief transitional phase (catagen) lasting 3 weeks

 A short resting phase (telogen) lasting 2 to 3 months

 At the end of the resting phase, the hair falls out (exogen), and the cycle begins again as a new hair starts growing in the follicle.
 Normally, about 50 to 100 scalp hairs reach the end of resting phase each day and fall out.